NextronSystems/asgard-manual/administration/assets.rst

 effects on the duplicate hosts.

 .. warning::
-   Assets in the ``Duplicate Assets`` view indicate, that one or more agents are running on multiple endpoints.
-This might be caused by cloning a system with an already installed ASGARD 2 Agent.
+   Assets in the ``Duplicate Assets`` view indicate that one or more agents are running on multiple endpoints.
+This might be caused by cloning a system with an already installed ASGARD Agent.
 Undesirable side effects of duplicate assets are alternating hostnames and tasks that fail immediately.